You upgrade your phone every couple of years. Why should your home’s electrical wiring be any different?

 Complete replacement or rewiring your home is a big job, yes – but can you really put a price on safety and peace of mind?

-You don’t have to swap out your wiring as often as you swap phones – however, it’s something that you’ll want to do if your electrician recommends it, as it can…
+You don’t have to swap out your wiring as often as you swap phones – however, it’s something that you’ll want to do if your local electrician recommends it, as it can…

 Protect your home from power surges